enzo-project/enzo-e/doc/source/tutorial/getting_started.rst

 The first choice is generally fastest, while the second is a sensible choice during development (the compiler performs most optimizations and includes debugging information in the executable)

+Note that setting ``-DOPTIMIZE_FP=ON`` will modify each of these build types to include value-unsafe floating point optimizations.

 Machine files